jitsi/jitsi-videobridge/doc/using_statistics.md

 </iq>
 ```

-The focus should respond to each stats stanza with
+The component should respond to each stats stanza with
 ```xml
 <iq id="FBPU2-3" to="jitsi-videobridge.myhost.com" from="pubsub.jitsi-videobridge.myhost.com" type="result"/>
 ```